I’ve seen numerous ads for Brad Thomas’ Intelligent Income Investor service lately, so I decided to sign up to see what all the fuss was about.

 However, as mentioned earlier, some of the picks in these portfolios overlap, so not all of the companies in this portfolio are different companies from the last one.

-In any case, here is a look at the best and worst REIT picks in this portfolio:
+In any case, here is a look at the REIT portfolio (updated April 20, 2023):

 What is a REIT?